GircysRomualdas/asteroids/README.md

 # Asteroids

-Asteroids is a Python game built with Pygame.
+Asteroids is a game built with Python and Pygame.
 It lets you pilot a spaceship, dodge asteroids, and shoot them.

 This is the starter code used in Boot.dev's [Build Asteroids using Python and Pygame](https://www.boot.dev/courses/build-asteroids-python) course.